ccano2011/Movie-Quest/README.md

 #### MVP

 - Leverage the TMDb API with Query Strings to return "Popular Movies"
-- Have a component that will direct you to "Results"
+- Have a component that will direct you to "List"
-- Allow the user to save the result (Title, Poster, Release Year, Runtime) to Airtable
+- Allow the user to save the result (Title, Poster, Plot Summary, & User Rating) to Airtable
 - Render appropriate movie information and images to the DOM
 - Make a second component that will allow for Query strings to return results that gives the "best of" & "genre"
 - Properly style the compenents in the app